-If you’re a digital marketer, you may have felt like the world was ending when you learned that Google will stop supporting third-party cookies in Chrome by 2022, and won’t move to another tracking option to identify individual users.
+If you’re a digital marketer, you may have felt like the world was ending when you learned that Google will stop supporting third-party cookies in Chrome by 2022 (this has since changed to late 2023), and won’t move to another tracking option to identify individual users.
 You knew it was coming but didn’t expect a cookieless future so soon.

 Rest assured, digital marketing won’t die in a cookieless future.
 For Google Ads, it will simply adapt to whatever comes next — mostly likely Google’s federated learning of cohorts (FLoC) and Google Analytics 4 (GA4).
 It’s too early for anyone to know for sure, but this is where I see things going.